benhoyt/benhoyt.github.com/writings/python-pattern-matching.md

 The tutorial in particular provides a good overview of the feature, so if you just want to read one of the PEPs, read that one.
 I'll also demo the features below.

-The cynical side of me notes that the rationale is by far the longest (clocking in at 8500 words). *Methinks thou dost protest too much?* To be fair, however, it looks like they just moved the usual "Rejected Ideas" section of the PEP to its own PEP due to the length.
+The cynical side of me noticed that the rationale is by far the longest (clocking in at 8500 words). *Methinks thou dost protest too much?* To be fair, however, it looks like they just moved the usual "Rejected Ideas" section of the PEP to its own PEP due to the length.

-I think what's missing here is an evaluation of the costs versus the benefits.
+But I think what's missing in the PEPs is an evaluation of the costs versus the benefits.
 The costs are significant new language semantics for developers to learn, as well as the cost of implementation (for CPython and other Python implementations).
-The benefits need to be discussed in light of real-world code, the kind of code people use Python for on a day-to-day basis (not just the fairly contrived examples in the "Motivation" section).
+The benefits need to be discussed in light of real-world code: the kind of code people use Python for on a day-to-day basis, not just the fairly contrived examples in the "Motivation" section of the PEP.

 Part of what I want to do here is evaluate some real code and see how much (or little) pattern matching improves it.
 But first, let's take a brief look at what structural pattern matching in Python looks like.

 ## What it is

-You can think of pattern matching as a `switch` statement on steriods.
+You can think of pattern matching as a `switch` statement on steroids.
 Many people have asked for a `switch` in Python over the years, and I can see why it has never been added.
 It just doesn't provide enough value over a bunch of `if ... elif` statements to pay for itself.
 The new `match ... case` feature provides the features of `switch`, plus the "structural" matching part -- and some.

 The basic syntax is shown in the following switch-like example (imagine we're rolling our own `git` CLI):